Bloodsport (character)

 Bloodsport is the name of several supervillains appearing in American comic books published by DC Comics.
 All of these versions exist in DC's main shared universe, known as the DC Universe.

-The Robert DuBois version of Bloodsport made his live-action debut in the television series Supergirl, played by David St. Louis.
-In the DC Extended Universe, Robert DuBois is played by Idris Elba in the film The Suicide Squad (2021).
+The Robert DuBois incarnation of Bloodsport made his live-action debut in the television series Supergirl, played by David St. Louis.
+Idris Elba portrayed the character in the DC Extended Universe film The Suicide Squad (2021).
+The Alexander Trent incarnation appeared in Justice League vs. the Fatal Five, voiced by Tom Kenny.

 Publication history

 The character of Robert DuBois, created by writer and artist John Byrne, first appeared in Superman #4 (April 1987) as Bloodsport.
 The second incarnation, Alexander Trent, made his first appearance in The Adventures of Superman #507 (December 1993) and was created by writer Karl Kesel and artist Barry Kitson.
 The third incarnation, known as Bloodsport III, made his first appearance in Superman #652 (July 2006) and was created by writers Kurt Busiek and Geoff Johns, and artist Pete Woods.
 Demolitia, a female version of Bloodsport, is introduced by writer David Michelinie, and artists Kieron Dwyer and Denis Rodier in Action Comics #718 (February 1996), in which she procured Bloodsport's technology.